abdfaizaan/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

    ![](../media/L1T3S2-0108.png)

+   >**Note: If the Completion Playground is not visible, please proceed by using the Chat Playground within AI Foundry.
+The Chat Playground offers similar functionality and can be used to continue your testing or development activities without interruption.**

       >**Note:** The summarized text sample consists of a *prompt* that provides some text to tell the model what kind of response is required and includes some contextual information.

 3. Observe the response.
 The response consists of a quiz based on the example in the prompt.